AeroForta/Unity-Editor-Script-Collection-IP2/Custom Script/Faction Generator/README.md

 Then assign each object
 Then adjust the amount of faction you want to have

-Notes:
+# Notes:
--All generated faction have random stats and pre-assigned homesector.
+ All generated faction have random stats and pre-assigned homesector.
--If you can do little coding, you can expand NameLibrary.cs by adding your own word.
+ If you can do little coding, you can expand NameLibrary.cs by adding your own word.
--There is plenty comment inside NameLibrary.cs to help you out, but in general:
+ There is plenty comment inside NameLibrary.cs to help you out, but in general:
   There is 3 section each divided into 2 part.

-  -First section is for virtue value.
+   First section is for virtue value.
-  -It have two part.
+   It have two part.
 Front name and Rear name.
-  -Each word must have a value.
+   Each word must have a value.
-  -Higher = More toward good, lower = More toward evil.
+   Higher = More toward good, lower = More toward evil.
-  -The min and max value is -5 and 5 .
+   The min and max value is -5 and 5 .
-  -It use simple "feelings" as if you think the name is sounds from something good then it have higher value and vice versa.
+   It use simple "feelings" as if you think the name is sounds from something good then it have higher value and vice versa.